Review:

 (pet OR pets)

-–you will find that some of the articles (perhaps most) concern “positron emission tomography” (which is often abbreviated PET).
+–you will find that some of the articles (perhaps most of the articles) concern “positron emission tomography” (which is often abbreviated PET).

 Revising the search as shown below would take care of most of this problem —